Canadian Citizenship Test: Everything You Need to Know (2026)

 What is the passing score for the Canadian citizenship test?▼

 You need to score at least 75% — that means 15 out of 20 correct answers.
 The test is 45 minutes long and is administered by Immigration, Refugees and Citizenship Canada (IRCC).
+The pass mark has not changed since the Discover Canada-based test launched in 2010, so 15/20 remains the benchmark in 2026.

 How long is the Canadian citizenship test?▼

 The citizenship test is 45 minutes long.
 It consists of 20 questions about Canadian history, government, rights, responsibilities, geography, and symbols based on the Discover Canada guide.
+You can submit early once you have answered all 20 questions — there is no benefit to waiting, and most people finish in 20–30 minutes.

 Can I take the citizenship test in French?▼